paglaparatha/Food-Ordering-Web-App/README.md

 ## My Solution:
 ### PHP part (APIs):
 What you see in this repo is my solution to the above problem statement.
-I've created an API using PHP and MySql database namely, and "api.php" that provides API response for login, signup and get-menu.
+I've created an API using PHP and MySql database namely, "api.php" that provides API response for login, signup and get-menu.
 I have also exported and uploaded the actual database, so that you guys can import it and have a look at it.
 A side-note: I have used BLOWFISH encryption for storing passwords in the database, and the code is as per the latest PHP standards, i.e, I have stripped tags from input to prevent XSS and escaped the special characters and sequences to prevent SQL injection.
 The other PHP file "add-item.php" enables you to add items to the menu, making the app dynamic.
 ## Angular part:
 As mentioned in the problem statement, I have used Angular version 9, used only the following colors: Teal(0, 128, 128), firebrick(178, 34, 34), dodgerblue(30, 144, 255), whitesmoke(245, 245, 245)[a shade of white] and #333(51, 51, 51)[a shade of black for fonts].
 # Usage: